 - Kidney failure

 - Respiratory failure

 If you’re experiencing symptoms of the flu or other respiratory illnesses, visit Total Point Urgent Care for treatment.
 We provide walk-in services for the flu, colds, and COVID-19 at a fraction of the cost of an emergency room visit.
-With 12 locations in Texas and Arizona, we offer many nearby options for patients to stop by at their convenience.
+With 12 locations in Texas, we offer many nearby options for patients to stop by at their convenience.
 Visit a neighborhood clinic near you today or contact us online to ask questions.